RafaySystems/terraform-provider-rafay/docs/resources/aks_workload_identity.md

 ## Argument Reference

 The following arguments are supported:

+- depends_on: (Required) The `depends_on` attribute ensures that the `rafay_aks_workload_identity` resource is created after the associated `rafay_aks_cluster` resource.
+It is mandatory for the workload identity resource to depend on the corresponding cluster resource.

 - `metadata`: (Required) The metadata for the AKS workload identity.
 It includes the `cluster_name` and `project` attributes.